stangri/docs.openwrt.melmac.net/README.md

 This package enables Web UI for reboot to another partition functionality on supported (dual-partition) routers and to power off (power down) your router.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/luci-app-advanced-reboot/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/luci-app-advanced-reboot/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/web-ui-to-reboot-to-another-partition-for-dual-partition-routers/3423) for further information.

+### nebula

+Nebula is a scalable overlay networking tool with a focus on performance, simplicity and security.
+It lets you seamlessly connect computers anywhere in the world.
+[Nebula is being developed by Slack](https://github.com/slackhq/nebula).
+Please see the README at [GitHub](https://docs.openwrt.melmac.net/nebula/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/nebula/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/slacks-nebula-on-openwrt-discussion-thread/) for further information.

+### netclient

+Netclient is the client for Netmaker networks.
+To learn more about Netmaker, see [Netmaker README](https://github.com/gravitl/netmaker).
+Please see the README at [GitHub](https://docs.openwrt.melmac.net/netclient/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/netclient/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/netclient-the-client-for-netmaker-networks/) for further information.

 ### pbr & luci-app-pbr

 This service can be used to enable policy-based routing for WAN/WAN6 interfaces and multiple VPN tunnels.
 Supported VPN protocols include: L2TP, Openconnect, OpenVPN, Softether and Wireguard.
 Policies can be based on domain names, IP addresses, ports or any combination of the above.
 This service supports policies for both outgoing and incoming traffic to target specific interfaces/tunnels.
-Please see the README at [GitHub](https://docs.openwrt.melmac.net/pbr/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/pbr/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/policy-based-routing-pbr-package-discussion/140639/1) for further information.
+Please see the README at [GitHub](https://docs.openwrt.melmac.net/pbr/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/pbr/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/policy-based-routing-pbr-package-discussion/) for further information.

 ### slider-support